 Alex joined Watsi on February 26th, 2018.
-Three years ago, Alex joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Alex's most recent donation supported Jane, a mother from Kenya, to fund treatment for her thyroid condition.
+Four years ago, Alex joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Alex's most recent donation supported Jackson, a 48-year-old welder from Kenya, to fund fracture repair surgery so that he can walk again.

 Jane is a 49-year-old farmer and a married mother of four children.
 She takes care of their home and along with her husband they do small-scale farming.
 Neither of them are formally employed.
 About one year ago, Jane began to experience troubling symptoms, including on-and-off severe headaches and, as of two months ago, neck swelling.
 She was diagnosed with multinodular goiter and needs surgery to prevent her symptoms from getting worse.
 Our medical partner, African Mission Healthcare Foundation (AMH), is helping Jane receive treatment.
 She is scheduled to undergo a thyroidectomy on September 27th at our medical partner's care center.
 Surgeons will remove all or part of her thyroid gland.
 This procedure will cost $657, and she and her family need help raising money.
 “I am so worried because the swelling on my neck is increasing and this may affect my life more.
 I kindly request to be helped; we cannot get that kind of money required for surgery.
 I will be very grateful if I am assisted so that I can continue with my normal life and continue serving my family and be out socializing with friends,” said Jane.